Obtaining a Balance Transfer Card with Poor Credit

 Debt Management Plan

-A debt management plan is a structured repayment program facilitated by credit counseling agencies.
+A debt management plan is a structured repayment program facilitated by credit counselling agencies.
 It involves negotiating lower interest rates with creditors to help you pay off debts faster.

-Credit counseling agencies work with creditors to reduce interest rates and consolidate payments into one monthly sum.
-This can make it easier to manage your debt and improve your credit score over time.
+Credit counselling agencies work with creditors to reduce interest rates and consolidate payments into one monthly sum.
+This can make managing your debt more accessible and improve your credit score.

 Best Cards for Bad Credit